MaiKuraki/UnityStarter/README.md

 - **Thread-Safe Design**: Logger and Factory modules designed for multi-threaded operations
 - **Zero/Low-GC**: Performance-optimized with minimal garbage collection
 - **Cross-Platform**: Supports desktop, mobile, and WebGL deployment

+## 🚀 Build & CI/CD

+This template is designed for automated builds and seamless integration with CI/CD pipelines.

+-   **Automated Build Scripts**: The project includes a powerful build script located at `Assets/Editor/BuildScript.cs`.
+It provides menu items in the Unity Editor for one-click builds for multiple platforms (Windows, Mac, Android, WebGL).

+-   **Automatic Versioning**: Builds are automatically versioned using the Git commit count.
+The version number is formatted as `vX.Y.CommitCount` (e.g., `v0.1.123`), ensuring every build has a unique and traceable version.

+-   **Runtime Version Information**: Before each build, the script captures the current Git commit hash, commit count, and build date, and saves this information into a `VersionInfoData` ScriptableObject (`Assets/UnityStarter/Scripts/Build/VersionInfoData.cs`).
+This allows you to easily display detailed build information within your application for debugging and support purposes.

+-   **CI/CD Ready**: The build methods can be triggered from the command line, making it straightforward to integrate with CI/CD systems like Jenkins, GitHub Actions, or Unity Cloud Build.

 ## Other Open Source Projects Based on This Project
 - [x] [Rhythm Pulse](https://github.com/MaiKuraki/RhythmPulse)